usnistgov/atlas/README.md

   <img src="NOT_Search_Tags.png"></img> Entries without both of the keywords together in them are returned.
   <img src="NOTOR_Search_Tags.png"></img> Entries with neither of the keywords in them are returned.

 To switch between the search option for keywords, just click on the keyword in the search bar.
-All keywords pertaining to one subcomponent will change color when on eof the keywords is clicked, but all others will remain the same.
+All keywords pertaining to one subcomponent will change color when one of the keywords is clicked, but all others will remain the same.

 ___